← Back to Blog

 The Shift to RaaS Economics

-Founders who fail to bridge this narrative data gap will find themselves with a burn multiple that no Series A investor will touch.
+Founders who fail to bridge this transition will find themselves with a burn multiple that no Series A investor will touch.
 You cannot scale a business on the back of “human efficiency” when the market expects autonomous outcomes.
 You must own the resolution.
 You must charge for the “what,” not the “how.”

 The Technical Reality Behind the Shift